mkdika/jeneric/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](/LICENSE)

 A tiny library for custom yet frequently used function in Java.
-Use only Java 8 standard API, no external libraries needed.
+Use only Java 8 standard API, no external libraries is needed.

 ## Coming soon ...